Ruminating on Rudiments

 Unfortunately, disciplined rudimental practice can seem monotonous to younger students.

 Great teachers like Jake Lewis and Vic Freitas (Long & McQuade - Cambridge, ON) find ways to make rudimental training challenging and enjoyable for students of all levels.
-Both instructors focus on drum set applications over strict pad work.
-(Check out our practice pads here!)
+Both instructors focus on drum set applications over strict pad work using practice pads.

 Jake explains, “I teach everything with the focus on 'how can we use this on the kit?'”

-Vic recommends practising rudiments between various limbs, rather than focusing on the hands only.
+Vic recommends practising rudiments across multiple limbs rather than focusing solely on the hands.
 One exercise he suggests is playing a paradiddle with the feet while playing a 4/4 rock pattern with the hands.
-He also encourages students to attempt playing all rudiments while substituting a foot for one of the hands.
+He also encourages students to attempt to play all rudiments while substituting a foot for one hand.

 Jake challenges his drummers to create compelling drum solos from a single rudiment, varying only the accent patterns and orchestration of the notes.